 Madrid:

-Spain’s capital city sits on the Manzanares River, just northeast of the centre of the Iberian Peninsula.
+Spain’s capital city sits on the Manzanares River, just northeast of the center of the Iberian Peninsula.
 It is estimated that the origins of Madrid can be traced back to the 2nd century B.C.
 Madrid is home to the head of the Spanish government, the Spanish royal family and the headquarters of the World Tourism Organization.
 Madrid’s influence on politics, education, entertainment, fashion and culture make it one of the world’s major global cities.

 The Costa del Sol: